Devanoper/ResearchAsst-webapp/README.md

 **Server-side:**

-1. Navigate to the `server` directory within your project structure.
+1. Navigate to the `server` directory within project structure.
 2. Run the following command in your terminal to start the server:

    ```bash